emmajanedrews/base-template/_posts/2017-11-02-how-short-term-rentals-can-boost-your-real-estate-investment-strategy.md

 To clarify, whereas “active income” is whatever comes from your primary occupation, “passive income” is typically the category where real estate investing falls, and that’s the way the IRS categorizes it as well.

-Reese was initially looking for multi-unit properties (specifically three-unit) with long-term renters, and she was identifying them specifically based on if they would be a good investment numbers-wise and make sense from their return perspective.
+Reese was initially looking for multi-unit properties (specifically three-unit) with long-term renters, and she was identifying them specifically based on whether they would be a good investment numbers-wise and make sense from their return perspective.

 One property in particular came up that was significantly higher in return.
 That property had one of its three units as a short-term rental.
 She then realized that short-term rentals could be applied to other three-unit properties with long-term renters.
 Once she was able to take that idea and apply it to other properties, several more options became available.